German submarine U-352: Dive site

 The wreck of U-352 was discovered 26 mi south of Morehead City, in 1975, by George Purifoy.
 She lies in about 115 ft of water, and sits at a 45-degree list to starboard.
 The wreck scatter is within a 100 m radius of location above on a sand bottom.
 This wreck has become an artificial reef that is heavily populated with Hemanthias vivanus.
 The site was listed on the National Register of Historic Places in 2015.
 It is a popular scuba diving spot for advanced divers.
 A replica of the wreck is on display at the North Carolina Aquarium at Pine Knoll Shores.

-Heinz Richter

-Heinz Karl Richter, a Maschinengefreiter (equivalent of a Fireman 3rd Class) who survived the sinking and now lives in Canada, was interviewed for Discovery Channel's special coverage of U-352.
-He said that Captain Rathke was obsessed with receiving a Knight's Cross of the Iron Cross medal for sinking 100,000 tonnes-worth of enemy ships.
-Richter said that the captain's obsession eventually led to recklessness, ultimately resulting in the boat's sinking.
-Richter also said he was the last man out of the U-boat before it sank; those still on board were already dead, or perished in the boat as it sank.

-Survivors

-According to documents from the Naval Department, the following are survivors of the sinking: